Malta citizenship benefits for investors

 1. A contribution to the National Development and Social Fund.
 Many investors want to get Malta citizenship quicker, so they apply for it after 12 months of residency.
 In this case, the contribution to the fund is €750,000.

-Applying after three years of residency, the expenses will be less by €150,000.
+The expenses will be less by €150,000 if an investor applies for citizenship after three years.
 Regardless of the validity of a residence permit, investors contribute an additional €50,000 for each family member.

 3. Purchase or renting of real estate.
 If the investor chooses the purchase, the object’s price in the contract of sale should not be less than €700,000.
 If they decide to rent, the annual payment should not be less than €16,000.
 Investment in real estate should be kept in the first five years of citizenship.